NeoV0id/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 This directory is about classes in python.
-It contains 10 projects:
+It contains:
 - 0-rectangle.py
--